Links

 www.nationalarchives.gov.uk

 Based at Kew in Surrey, the National Archives (also known as TNA, which includes the Historic Manuscripts Commission) contains the administrative records of the government of England and Wales, and much else besides.
-Its website includes access to the 1901 Census online.
 It also hosts a powerful archival search engine called Discovery, which functions as the TNA’s online catalogue as well as describing records held in 2,500 other repositories around the UK.
 Researchers should bear in mind, however, that Discovery is not a reliable tool for searching repositories other than TNA; a comprehensive search of these repositories is best carried out by contacting them directly.

 Archives Hub

-A point of access to descriptions of collections held in colleges and universities.
+A central point of access for descriptions of collections held across more than 440 archives in the UK.
 The descriptions are usually at ‘collection level’, ie. quite brief, and it will still be necessary to visit a repository to see the actual documents.

 International Genealogical Index